KFFData/COVID-19-Data/Country Trend Data/README.md

 - Share of Population With At Least One Dose by Region - % of region's total population that has received at least one dose

 ## Global COVID-19 Policy Actions Table (forthcoming)
 This tracker contains information related to COVID-19 policy responses globally.
 Data is sourced from the Oxford Covid-19 Government Response Tracker, World Bank, and the World Health Organization.
-The data for this dashboard can be found under **policy_actions.csv**.

-### Codebook
-- Country - Country/area name
-- Date - Date of observation
-- Policy Category - Sector of policy (Health, Closure, or Economic Policies)
-- Policy Type - Specific policy action
-- Policy Value - Numeric scale using the Oxford Covid-19 Government Response Tracker [codebook](https://github.com/OxCGRT/covid-policy-tracker/blob/master/documentation/codebook.md)
-- Polidy Value Description - Policy value description using the Oxford Covid-19 Government Response Tracker [codebook](https://github.com/OxCGRT/covid-policy-tracker/blob/master/documentation/codebook.md)
-- Policy Value Description KFF - Policy value description using a more concise coding scale
-- Income - Country income group as defined by the World Bank (NOTE: Not all countries included have a World Bank incomc classification.)
-- Region - Country region as defined by the World Health Organization (NOTE: Not all countries included have a WHO region classification.)